What You Need to Know About the FDA’s New Proposed Traceability Rule

-As the FDA works to incentivize the adoption of modern, smarter tools, traceability will play a an important role in realizing a key goal for the agency - revolutionizing food safety and prevention.
+As the FDA works to incentivize the adoption of modern, smarter tools, traceability will play an important role in realizing a key goal for the agency - revolutionizing food safety and prevention.
 Through data normalization and harmonization around Critical Tracking Events and Key Data Elements, the industry can begin building greater visibility into the food system, revealing vulnerabilities and exposing root causes associated with outbreaks faster and more accurately.
 “Consumers don’t normally think of food traceability as being a means of preventing foodborne illness, but like many of the improvements in food safety over the years, such as whole genome sequencing, what we are proposing today has a direct impact on preventing foodborne illness,” said Yiannas.

 While consumer protections remain at the heart of the FDA’s work on traceability, regulators are also working to highlight the broader benefits of food transparency for all stakeholders.
-In addition to preventing serious illness or death, a transparent food system allows for more targeted, low impact approaches for solving food safety issues.
+In addition to preventing serious illness or death, a transparent food system allows for more targeted, low-impact approaches to solving food safety issues.
 Yiannas explained, “The availability of the traceability records that are set out in the proposed rule would also help limit the scope of recalls and in some instances, allow the FDA to better target consumer advice, avoiding blanket alerts on whole commodity sectors.”

-Food Traceability List
+The Food Traceability List

-New requirements set forth by FSMA section 204 will apply to designated “high risk foods” named in the Food Traceability List (FTL).
-Food products named on this list, as well as food products containing ingredients named on the list, are subject to enhanced traceability requirements, unless explicitly exempted.
+New requirements set forth by FSMA section 204 will apply to designated “high-risk foods” named in the Food Traceability List (FTL).
+Food products named on this list, as well as food products containing ingredients named on the list, are subject to enhanced traceability requirements unless explicitly exempted.
 The proposed list includes:

 - Cheeses, other than hard cheeses